 Before his position in Missile Defense Systems, Shanahan was vice president and general manager for Rotorcraft Systems in Philadelphia.
 He was responsible for all U.S. Army Aviation programs and site activities in Philadelphia and Mesa, Ariz.
 Programs at these facilities include the Bell-Boeing V-22 Osprey tiltrotor, the CH-47 Chinook, the AH-64D Apache attack helicopter.

 Before leading Rotorcraft Systems, Shanahan was vice president and general manager of the 757 program, with responsibility for the design, production and profitability of the 757 family of airplanes.
 He previously held leadership positions on the 767 program and in the Fabrication Division.

 A Washington state native, Shanahan joined Boeing in 1986 and progressed through a number of diverse assignments, which included significant involvement in Computer Services and the 777 program.

-Shanahan is a Royal Aeronautical Society and the Society of Manufacturing Engineers.
-He also serves as a Regent of the University of Washington Board and participates in numerous professional and charitable organizations, including the American Institute of Aeronautics and Astronautics, American Society of Mechanical Engineers, Washington Roundtable and Washington Higher Education Task Force.
+Shanahan is a Royal Aeronautical Society Fellow, Society of Manufacturing Engineers Fellow and American Institute of Aeronautics and Astronautics Associate Fellow.
+He serves as a member of the University of Washington Board of Regents and participates in numerous professional and charitable organizations, including the Washington Roundtable and serves on the board of the Washington Higher Education Task

-Shanahan holds a bachelor of science degree in mechanical engineering from the University of Washington, and a dual master of science degree in mechanical engineering and management from the Massachusetts Institute of Technology.
+Shanahan holds a Bachelor of Science degree in mechanical engineering from the University of Washington and a dual Master of Science degree in mechanical engineering and management from the Massachusetts Institute of Technology.